Welcome to week 3 of New Beginnings January 2023!

 Oxygenate your body.

 Get outside for a brisk winter walk at least once a week.
 If temperatures are very cold, bundle up with extra layers and don't forget your hat and scarf.
 Take a walk in nature if possible.
 A peaceful walk in the woods is a perfect way to unwind and clear your mind from daily stresses.
-Be mindful of your breathing with slow, long, deep breaths.
-Inhale through your nose (feel the cool air enter your body) and exhale through your mouth.
-Feel cleansed and renewed with each breath.
+Be mindful of your breathing during your walk and consciously take long, slow, deep breaths.
+Inhale through your nose (feel the cool air enter your lungs) and exhale through your mouth.
+Remind yourself you are cleansed and renewed with each breath and step.

 Explore and learn

 Too often we forget to explore and/or learn about our very own area.
 I know I am guilty of this!
 So, I've decided to commit one afternoon per month to visiting a local museum or gallery.
 One at a time, a check off my bucket list for places I've always meant to visit.
 In doing so I am finding a new appreciation of where we have planted ourselves, along with finding a deeper connection to others who live (or have lived) here too.
 From experience, I get the most of this activity by taking my time and lingering through reading everything!
 I love being swept away in history or an artists vision; time stands still for just a moment.

 See you soon and together we will enter into the final week #4.